 Try coming off the highway north of Wollongong and taking the scenic Grand Pacific Drive via Sea Cliff Bridge instead.
 Kiama is also an ideal place to stop in South Coast New South Wales.
 I always head for the blowhole, where there’s lots of free parking, toilets and amazing views to look at while you stretch your legs!

-If you’re on a road trip from Melbourne to Sydney, read about Jervis Bay, my next highly recommended overnight stop after Batemans Bay, in this blog post:
+If you’re on a road trip from Melbourne to Sydney, read about Jervis Bay next.
+I’d thoroughly recommended an overnight stop there after Batemans Bay.
+Happy travels!